-What is the difference between a mini tummy tuck and a traditional tummy tuck?
+This week, Dr. Devgan answers: What is a mini tummy tuck and who is a good candidate?

 A tummy tuck is one of the most transformative operations in plastic surgery.
 It allows a plastic surgeon to restore the appearance of the torso after pregnancy and childbearing, weight fluctuations, or general aging.